BRIXTOL/synth-theme/readme.md

 pnpm i @brixtol/synth-theme
 ```

-> This package not available on the NPM registry!
+> This package not available on the NPM registry

 ### License